 - Now, scroll down, find and select the Additional troubleshooters’ link at the bottom.

-- In the new window, find and choose Windows Update > Run the Troubleshooter.
+- Find and choose Windows Update > Run the Troubleshooter in the new window.

-- With this, Windows will now look for any issues that might be stopping Windows Updates.
+- With this, Windows will now look for any issues stopping Windows Updates.

 3] Restart Windows Update Services